RGKim/CloudZ_Script/README.md

-# redmine
+# Provision Script

-This is shell script for redmine password.
+This is shell script to reset password.